 It may be a given, but we couldn’t leave out a trip to the beach from our list!
 Barcelona is well known for its gorgeous white sand beaches and clear blue water.

 A fun fact about Barcelona – the days are pleasantly hot for most of the year, so you can sun yourself and venture into the water outside of summer too!
 It’s a great way to spend the early afternoon before you set out for some more exploring.
+Having said that, August is the best time to visit if you want to soak in the rays!

 You can even take a surfing lesson if the water is not too calm!
 Relax and sip on some fresh juice, and get that Spanish holiday tan.